jon-lester/redux-typescript/README.md

 ## CSS Modules

-I gave CSS modules (https://github.com/css-modules/css-modules) a go with this test app, as Create-React-App has support out-of-the-box.
+I gave [CSS modules](https://github.com/css-modules/css-modules) a go with this test app, as Create-React-App has support out-of-the-box.

 Thoughts:

 - The scoped approach is a nice thing and akin to JSS, in that unique class names are generated at build time, so there's no need to manage potential name clashes across different components and/or modules.
 (Although global properties are supported if needed.)

-- In order to be compatible with TSX/JSX code, the class names must be camelCase, so it's not possible to use eg. BEM naming (http://getbem.com/introduction/).
+- In order to be compatible with TSX/JSX code, the class names must be camelCase, so it's not possible to use eg. [BEM naming](http://getbem.com/introduction/).
 It felt a bit odd to have to go without hyphens and underscores while working in 'plain' .css files, but it's a sacrifice worth making given the scoped approach and other benefits.

 - The composing feature is welcome, and a lot of the reason why I wanted something more than regular CSS.
 CSS modules allows you to extend class definitions from the same file, other files, or from global definitions as well.

-- On the downside, CSS module imports lack type-safety in Create-React-App, as typings aren't generated by the default configuration (and this is unlikely to change, see https://github.com/facebook/create-react-app/issues/5677).
+- On the downside, CSS module imports lack type-safety in Create-React-App, as typings aren't generated by the default configuration (and [this is unlikely to change](https://github.com/facebook/create-react-app/issues/5677)).

-- However - at least one VS Code plugin supports intellisense for class names - https://marketplace.visualstudio.com/items?itemName=clinyong.vscode-css-modules
+- However - [at least one](https://marketplace.visualstudio.com/items?itemName=clinyong.vscode-css-modules) VS Code plugin supports intellisense for class names.

 - Interestingly, the above plugin seems to support conversion of kebab-case in the CSS file to camelCase in its intellisense.
 A quick test in a CRA project without any special configuration shows that this translation doesn't also take place at build time (ie. kebab-case properties in the CSS are not successfully associated with camelCase properties used in the TSX component), however it does indicate that there may be a way to achieve that!